Depp-Heard trial: Three questions answered after the verdict

 His net worth is currently estimated to be about $150m.

-Ms Heard has made a name for herself in movies like Aquaman and The Danish Girl, but her acting career had only recently begun to take off.
+Ms Heard has made a name for herself in movies like The Danish Girl and Aquaman, a sequel for which she is due to star in next year.
+But her acting career had only recently begun to take off.

 Her current net worth is unclear, but it is significantly lower than that of her former husband.
 Some sources say it is around $8m, while other sources report it may be in negative territory.

-Given that Mr Depp has been awarded over $10m in damages, and she will only receive $2m from him, Ms Heard's finances could take a major hit following the trial.
+Given that Mr Depp has been awarded over $10m in damages, and she will only receive $2m from him, Ms Heard's finances could take a major hit.